reflectoring/reflectoring.github.io/content/blog/2022/2022-08-03-feature-flags-in-nodejs-react-client-with-launchdarkly.md

 ## Introducing LaunchDarkly and its Features

-[LaunchDarkly](https://launchdarkly.com/) is a SaaS application that allows developers to control feature flags.
-It enables developers to test their code live in production, gradually roll out features to groups of users, and manage flags over a flag's full lifecycle by separating feature rollout and code deployment.
-This makes it safer for developers to deliver superior software.
+[LaunchDarkly](https://launchdarkly.com/) is a feature management service that takes care of all the feature flagging concepts.
+The name is derived from the concept of a *“dark launch”*, which deploys a feature in a deactivated state and activates it when the time is right.

 {{% image alt="LaunchDarkly Internal" src="images/posts/feature-flag-tools/launchdarkly.png" %}}

-It is essentially a cloud-based service that offers a UI for managing all feature flags.
-We must define one or more **variations** for each flag.
-Boolean, arbitrary numbers, textual values, or JSON snippets are all acceptable variations.
+LaunchDarkly is a cloud-based service and provides a UI to manage everything about our feature flags.
+For each flag, we need to define one or more **variations**.
+The variation can be a *boolean*, an arbitrary *number*, a *string* value, or a *JSON* snippet.

-To specify which variation a feature flag will show to its user, we can set **targeting rules**.
-A targeting rule for a feature flag is inactive by default.
-The most straightforward targeting criterion is "display variation X to all users."
-Show variation A for all users with attribute X, variation B for all users with attribute Y, and variation C for all other users is a more intricate targeting rule.
+We can define **targeting rules** to define which variation a feature flag will show to its user.
+By default, a targeting rule for a feature flag is deactivated.
+The simplest targeting rule is *“show variation X for all users”*.
+A more complex targeting rule is *“show variation A for all users with attribute X, variation B for all users with attribute Y, and variation C for all other users”*.

-Instead of a polling design, LaunchDarkly makes use of a [streaming architecture](https://launchdarkly.com/blog/launchdarklys-evolution-from-polling-to-streaming/).
-From a scalability point of view, this architecture is beneficial so that our application doesn't have to make a network call each time we need to analyze or fetch a feature flag.
-Furthermore, feature flag evaluation will continue to function even if the LaunchDarkly server has stopped responding to our calls, which is beneficial for resilience.
+We can use the LaunchDarkly SDK in our code to access the feature flag variations.
+It provides a persistent connection to [LaunchDarkly's streaming infrastructure](https://launchdarkly.com/how-it-works/) to receive server-sent-events (SSE) whenever there is a change in a feature flag.
+If the connection fails for some reason, it falls back to default values.

+## Differences Between Client-side and Server-side SDKs

+In the previous [article](https://reflectoring.io/nodejs-admin-feature-flag-launchdarkly/), we had used *server-side SDK* which is used keeping in mind environments that are being used by multi-user.
+These SDKs are designed to be used in a secure environment, such as web server.
+But in this article, we will use *client-side SDK* which includes mobile SDK as well.
+Client-side SDKs are intended to be used for desktop, mobile, and embedded applications that would have only one user.
+These SDKs are designed to be used in system that may be less secure.

+Server-side SDKs work with applications that have a server architecture and are hosted on your own network or a reliable cloud network.
+These SDKs can safely receive flag data and rulesets without needing to filter out sensitive data because server-based applications have restricted access.

+On the other hand, when a flag evaluation is required, client-side SDKs assign the flag evaluation to LaunchDarkly on behalf of the particular user, and then the services are in charge of determining whether the flag rules apply to the user or not.
+LaunchDarkly then notifies the SDK of the evaluation results via the SDK's streaming or polling connections.

+Client-side SDKs will be unable to download and store an entire ruleset due to security concerns.
+They are vulnerable to users investigating SDK content by unpacking the SDK on a mobile device or examining its behavior in a browser because they typically run on customers' own devices.
+The client-side SDKs confirm and update flag rules by contacting LaunchDarkly servers via streaming connections or REST API requests rather than storing potentially sensitive data.

+For a client-side or mobile SDK to evaluate our feature flags, we must expose them if we are using one of those SDKs.
+According to the [documentation](https://docs.launchdarkly.com/home/getting-started/feature-flags#making-flags-available-to-client-side-and-mobile-sdks), we need to enable the *"SDKs using Client-side ID"* option for React UI or any Javascript UI.
+We will therefore retrieve the *Client-Side ID* in this instance from the LaunchDarkly Projects page and define it in the code.
+Additionally, we need to confirm that the flag's targeting option is turned on after creating the flag.

 ## Create a Simple React App